-A prolific writer, Helene has authored three books: Because I Had To, True Doll Stories We Remember and, most recently, Turn Left at the Gorilla and Go Down the Hall.
-Her work has been published in The Porter Gulch Review, La Revista, Mindprints and Nerve Cowboy.
+A prolific writer, Helene has published four books: Because I Had To, True Doll Stories We Remember, Turn Left at the Gorilla and Go Down the Hall, and, most recently, Life On The Stand, a memoir of her time working as an artist’s model.
+Her work has been published in The Porter Gulch Review, Catamaran, La Revista, Mindprints and Nerve Cowboy.
 In 2003 she was awarded ‘Best Prose’ in the Porter Gulch Review for her short story “Josefina”, once again in 2009 for her play FUBMC, and then again in 2011 for her monologue “Vat Means Rad?”
 In 2007 her poem “The Difference” was nominated for a Pushcart Prize.

 Her only regret so far in regards to writing is having given the first book she ever wrote in the third grade to a teacher she was terrified of in Maplewood, New Jersey.